Supply chain interrupted: Here's everything you can't get now - KTVZ

 Millions of people stuck at home for more than a year are expected to hit the road for much-needed post-pandemic vacations this summer.
 But good luck finding gas.

 It’s not that there’s a looming shortage of crude oil or gasoline.
-Rather, it’s the tanker truck drivers needed to deliver the gas to stations who are in short supply.
+Rather, it’s the tanker truck drivers needed to deliver the gas to stations who are in short supply, and that could lead to challenges at the pump come Memorial Day.

 Between 20% to 25% of tank trucks in the fleet are parked heading into this summer due to a paucity of qualified drivers, according to the National Tank Truck Carriers, the industry’s trade group.